- Home

 Road Committee

-The Road Committee shall serve as an advisory board and make recommendations to the Board of Selectmen on town wide road improvements.
+The Road Committee serves in an advisory capacity and make recommendations to the Town Council on town-wide road improvements.
+The Road Committee provides input for the 10 Year Road Program.

 -